groue/CombineTraits/README.md

     ```
     --------> A maybe publisher can never publish anything.
-    -----x--> A maybe publisher can fail.
+    -----x--> A maybe publisher can fail before publishing an element.
     -----|--> A maybe publisher can complete without publishing any value.
     --o--|--> A maybe publisher can publish one value and complete.
     ```